 Sunday, August 06, 2006

 For instance, I consider wealthy people such as Bill Cosby and Denzel Washington field Negroes.
-On the other hand, I consider some not so wealthy people, such as Jessie Lee Peterson and La Shawn Barber, house Negroes.
+On the other hand, I consider some not so wealthy people, such as Jessie Lee Peterson and La Shawn Barber; house Negroes.
 I consider certain sports icons such as Jim Brown, Magic Johnson, and Muhammad Ali, field Negroes.
 But I consider icons such as Michael Jordon, O.J.
 Simpson, and George Foreman, house Negroes.
 Oprah Winfrey, in my book, is a house Negro; while her good friend, Maya Angelo, belongs in the fields.
-Jessie Jackson-yes Jessie Jackson-is a house Negro, but John Lewis, the congressman from Georgia, is a field Negro.
+Jessie Jackson (Yes, that Jessie Jackson) is a house Negro, but John Lewis, the congressman from Georgia, is a field Negro.
 In terms of appearance, the very dark Clarence Thomas should have his picture in the dictionary beside house Negro, while the fairer skinned Thurgood Marhsall was a big time field Negro.
-So it's certainly not about how you look.
+Get the point?
+It's certainly not about how you look.
 It's all about who I think is contributing to the cause of advancing black issues in the right way.
-Period.

 Folks, you will notice that I have not been reading from the massa's paper for the past few Sundays.
 Why?
 Well, quite frankly, the news has been depressing to the field negro, -war, inner city murders, heat wave,global warming, serial killers, doping scandals,accusations of drug abuse by Lark Voorhies.
 (Ok maybe in the bigger scheme of things that's not so important)-and it's all just more of the same.
 So until things change a little in the world, I think I will stay away from writing in depth about the news for awhile.